 A day trip to Khao Sok National Park is a great way to see one of Thailand’s most stunning national parks.
 Located about 2 ½ hours away by car, Khao Sok is a great way to escape the crowds in Krabi and see some of the most stunning scenery.

-You can book a guided day trip that includes a full day Cheow Lan Lake tour or rent a car and do a self drive to Khao Sok where you can book a longtail boat.
+You can book a guided day trip that includes a full day Cheow Lan Lake tour or rent a car and do a self-drive to Khao Sok where you can book a longtail boat.

 Visit an Elephant Sanctuary